Biden voted with the NRA when the Senate, and the nation, were very different

 Gun rights advocates argued existing law needed to be changed because it was turning well-meaning gun owners into felons for minor record-keeping errors and innocent ignorance of complicated state laws.

-But as long as the late Sen. Ted Kennedy, D-Mass., chaired the Judiciary Committee, they knew reform had no chance.
+But as long as Sen. Ted Kennedy, D-Mass., chaired the Judiciary Committee, they knew reform had no chance.

 Then, in 1982, Republicans won control of the Senate and Sen. Strom Thurmond, the South Carolina conservative, took the gavel on Judiciary, and Biden became the ranking Democrat on the panel.